Stability-AI/stable-fast-3d/README.md

 You also need to run the code with `PYTORCH_ENABLE_MPS_FALLBACK=1`.

 MPS currently consumes more memory compared to the CUDA PyTorch backend.
 We recommend running the CPU version if your system has less than 32GB of unified memory.

+### Windows Support **(experimental)**

+To run Stable Fast 3D on Windows, you must install Visual Studio (currently tested on VS 2022) and the appropriate PyTorch and CUDA versions.
+Then, follow the installation steps as mentioned above.

+Note that Windows support is **experimental** and not guaranteed to give the same performance and/or quality as Linux.

 ### CPU Support